 Author: Jill Heemstra, University of Nebraska-Lincoln

 Building Environmental Leaders in Animal Agriculture (BELAA) is a collaborative effort of the National Young Farmers Educational Association, University of Nebraska-Lincoln, and Montana State University.
 It was funded by the USDA National Institute for Food and Agriculture (NIFA) under award #2009-49400-05871.
-This project would not be possible without the Livestock and Poultry Environmental Learning Center and the National eXtension Initiative.
+This project would not be possible without the Livestock and Poultry Environmental Learning Community and the National eXtension Initiative.